 We have also formed an agreement with Partnership for a Healthier America (PHA), an organization that works with the private sector to help improve the health of youth in the United States by addressing childhood obesity, to conduct an independent review of our progress against our sodium goal.
 The first year of this review was conducted in relation to 2016 data.
 In the most recent 2019 progress report, covering then current SKU level data of products in our Top 23 global markets, confirmed the accuracy of our calculations and the reliability of the methodology we use to make those calculations.
 Further detail about the review is published within PHA’s annual report.
 We plan to continue conducting independent reviews of the data and methodology, in order to drive transparency around this important goal.

 While the COVID-19 pandemic will undoubtedly impact the way we do business, it likely will result in similar or possibly more intense focus on nutritional issues, including as it relates to sodium.
-Accordingly, PepsiCo anticipates that efforts will continue unabated within the food industry to improve the nutritional quality of products and hence the diets of consumers.
+Accordingly, PepsiCo anticipates that efforts will continue unabated within the food industry to improve the nutritional quality of products and support consumers in making Positive Choices.